perspectivesonatheme/patterns/Core/Framing.md

 - Arabic vs Roman numerals
 - cartesian vs polar coordinates
 - Pi is a complicated number, even though it's concept is simple.
 Two different representations for the same thing (C/2r, and 3.14159...); the number is just a reframing of the geometrical representation into a numerical one.
 - Many aspects of human behavior can be viewed instructively through the lens of evolution.
-E.g. how we choose mates
+For example, how we choose mates.
 - (from "Model Thinking", Week 5, lecture 2): sum to 15 card game and tic tac toe as different framings of the same game
 - assuming the earth to be the center of the solar system required the other planets to have complex orbits
 	- or circular vs elliptical orbits